coderskm/coderskm/README.md

 - 🌱 I’m currently learning Javascript and other tech related stuff.
 - 👯 I’m currently looking for a job.
 - 🤔 I look for help when required.
-- 💬 Ask me about Python, C++, Javascript, Web Development and fun stuffs like movies etc.
+- 💬 Ask me about Python, C++, Javascript, Web Development and other cool stuffs.
 - 📫 How to reach me: [Twitter - @coderskm_jsx](https://twitter.com/coderskm_jsx)